 DFDL Character Entities in String Literals

-DFDL character entities specify a single Unicode character and provides a convenient way to specify code points that appear in the data stream but would be difficult to specify in XML strings.
+DFDL character entities specify a single Unicode character and provide a convenient way to specify code points that appear in the data stream but would be difficult to specify in XML strings.
 For example, common non-printable characters or code points, such as 0x00, that are not valid in XML documents.
 DFDL entities are based on XML entities, which can also be used in a DFDL schema.